keesiemeijer/wp-insert-content/readme.txt

 == Description ==

 Use functions in your theme to insert content in a string containing HTML markup.
-The PHP [DOM module](https://secure.php.net/manual/en/book.dom.php) is used to find and add the content after paragraphs.
+The PHP [DOM module](https://secure.php.net/manual/en/book.dom.php) is used to find and add the content between paragraphs.

 == Features ==
 * Insert content after the middle paragraph (default)
 * Insert content after a set number of paragraphs
+* Insert content after every number of paragraphs
 * Exclude nested paragraphs (default)
 * Inserted content can contain HTML as well.